||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

 ELLEN CROZAT CASSILLY, AIA (1960-)

-2004 - The Carolyn Adams and Melba (Sally) Schauman House, 12582 NC Highway 86 North, Prospect Hill, NC.
+2004 - The Carolyn Adams and Melba (Sally) Schauman House, aka the Schauman-Adams House, 12582 NC Highway 86 North, Prospect Hill, NC.
 Photos by Chris Ciccone.

-2008 - Cassilhaus, aka Art House, aka Trapezoid House, aka Tree House, is the stunning residence of Cassilly and her husband Frank Konhaus.
+2008 - The Ellen Cassilly and Frank Konhaus house, aka Cassilhaus, aka Art House, aka Trapezoid House, aka Tree House, the stunning residence of Cassilly and her husband Frank Konhaus.
 6301 Mimosa Drive, in Orange County outside of Chapel Hill.
 Construction by LE Meyers Builders.
 Cassilhaus uses three trapezoidal volumes across a steep and densely forested site affording breathtaking views of Duke Forest and New Hope Creek.
 Two living “pods,” a multi-level main house and a self-contained guest house are joined by a long bridging structure and master suite -- all of which is encircled by a clerestory.
 Outdoor spaces include a roof terrace with outdoor shower, a screened porch, multiple decks, and an at-grade terrace.
-Featured on the TMH February 2009 Tour and the 2012 Modapalooza Tour.
+Featured on the NCMH February 2000 Tour and the 2012 NCMH Modapalooza Tour.
 Top seven photos by James West.
 Remaining photos by Frank Konhaus.

 2013 - The James A. Umbanhowar and Nichola J. Lowe Renovation, 1402 Virginia, Durham.
-The 1940 colonial-style house, bottom photo, will be was totally transformed.
-Built by Buildsense.
+The 1940 colonial-style house, bottom photo, was totally transformed.
+Built by BuildSense.

 2014 - The Carol Hamlin House, 1410 Ward Street, Durham.
 Built by BuildSense.